mlesnoff/Jchemo.jl/docs/src/domains.md

 ### Checking

-- **finduniq** Find the indexes making unique the IDs in a ID vector
+- **finduniq** Find the first indexes of a vector making unique the levels in this vector
 - **dupl** Find replicated rows in a dataset
 - **tabdupl** Tabulate duplicated values in a vector
 - **findmiss** Find rows with missing data in a dataset